projectacrn/acrn-hypervisor/doc/tutorials/using_agl_as_uos.rst

    .. image:: images/The-console-of-AGL.png
       :align: center

-   When you see the output of the console above, that means AGL has been loaded and now you could operate on the console.
+   When you see this output on the console, AGL has been successfully loaded and now you can operate on the console.

-Enable the display of AGL
+Enable the AGL display
 *************************

-But following the setup steps before, you will get black screen in AGL.
+By following these setup steps, you will get a black screen in AGL.
 Please don't worry about it, and we will give the solutions to the black screen issue in AGL.
-By debugging, we identified the problem as an issue of ``ivi-shell.so`` library, it seems that this library is not well supported.
-But we can light the screen with the GUI of weston like figure below.
+By debugging, we identified the problem as an issue with the (not well supported) ``ivi-shell.so`` library.
+We can light the screen with the weston GUI, as shown below.

 .. image:: images/The-GUI-of-weston.png
    :align: center

-To enable weston in AGL, We need to modify ``weston.ini``, which is the configuration file of weston.
+To enable weston in AGL, we need to modify weston's ``weston.ini`` configuration file.

 .. code-block:: none

    $ vim /etc/xdg/weston/weston.ini

-The changes of ``weston.ini``:
+Make these changes to ``weston.ini``:

 #.
 Comment ``ivi-shell.so`` out

 #.
 Check the name of output is ``HDMI-A-2``

-After that, there are still some steps need to do to launch weston in AGL:
+After that, set up an environment variable and restart the weston service:

 .. code-block:: none

    $ export XDG_RUNTIME_DIR=/run/platform/display
    $ systemctl restart weston

-And you will be able to see the GUI of weston in AGL now.
+You should now see the weston GUI in AGL.

 Follow up
 *********
-ACRN Hypervisor is trying to support more kinds of operating systems all the time, and AGL is an example of them.
-We are still debugging the “ivi-shell.so” issue, and we are also investigating the problem why AGL GUI not got launched, currently it may either be a configuration issue or a real bug, more experiment will be done.
+ACRN Hypervisor is expanding support for more operating systems, and AGL is an example of this effort.
+We continue to debug the ``ivi-shell.so`` issue, and investigating why the AGL GUI is not launching as expected.